jimporter/bencode.hpp/README.md

 ## Installation

-bencode.hpp uses [bfg9000][bfg9000] to build and test itself.
-Building with `bfg9000` is straightforward.
+If you're using Ubuntu (or a similar distro), you can install bencode from the following PPA: [ppa:jimporter/stable][ppa].
+If you're not using Ubuntu, you can also build from source using [bfg9000][bfg9000].
 Just run the following:

 ```sh
 $ cd /path/to/bencode.hpp/